August 28, 2018

 So for those of us who were not surprised by this what does it mean?
 It means we all have heat sensitivity it's just an issue of what temperature affects us.
 85F seems to be the "heat stress threshold" for most of us.
 Our bodies can no longer process the heat fast enough for our core temperature to maintain a stable, safe environment.
 When we quickly warm up on the inside it makes it very difficult to do anything.

 Take a look around your environment.
 Are you having heat issues and not realizing it?
 How can you isolate the heat in your house and at work?
 More a/c may not be the best answer.
-We would love to hear your heat sensitivity issues and helpful advice and fixes.
+We would love to hear about your heat sensitivity issues and helpful advice and fixes.

 NWSA World Series 2018